Multiple sclerosis (MS) can cause spasms in the muscles around the ribs. It can feel like pain or pressure and may occur with other sensations.

-It’s important to note that girdling, however, is not unique to multiple sclerosis.
-You might also experience symptoms consistent with the MS hug if you have other inflammatory conditions, such as transverse myelitis, an inflammation of the spinal cord.
+It’s important to note that this pain isn’t unique to MS. You might also experience symptoms consistent with the MS hug if you have other inflammatory conditions, such as transverse myelitis, an inflammation of the spinal cord.

-Some people report no pain but instead feel pressure around their waist, torso, or neck.
+Some people report no pain, instead feeling pressure around their waist, torso, or neck.
 Others experience a band of tingling or burning in the same area.
-Sharp, stabbing pain or dull, widespread aching can also be symptoms of MS hug.
-You may experience the following sensations during an MS hug:
+Sharp, stabbing pain or dull, widespread aching can also be symptoms of an MS hug.

-- crawling feelings under the skin
+- crawling sensations under the skin

 - hot or cold burning